-- 4. Special building faculty meetings may be called by the principal with the concurrence of the Building Faculty Committee (BFC).
+- 2. At the beginning of each school year, the district shall provide the staff with a tentative schedule of the Professional Development days and/or activities. - 3.
+Special building faculty meetings may be called by the principal with the concurrence of the Building Faculty Committee (BFC).
 Emergency building faculty meetings, however, may be called by the principal.
-An emergency shall be defined as an unforeseen or unexpected circumstance which requires immediate action. - 5.
+An emergency shall be defined as an unforeseen or unexpected circumstance which requires immediate action. - 4.
 Agendas for building faculty meetings shall be devised in accordance with the following principles: - a.
-The Building Faculty Committee (BFC) shall meet with the principal no less than three (3) school days prior to the proposed date of the meeting, the time agreed to by the principal and the Chairperson of the Building Faculty Committee (BFC).
-It shall be the responsibility of the Building Faculty Committee (BFC) to have a majority of its members present. - b.
-It is understood that any member of the staff can suggest an item for the agenda of a meeting. - c.
+It is understood that any member of the staff can suggest an item for the agenda of a meeting. - b.
 If a meeting is to be held, a written agenda shall be distributed to the staff at least by noon on the schedule day before the meeting.